Savannah Premises Liability Lawyers

 • Fires: If a property lacks proper fire safety measures, such as functioning alarms or fire escapes, the owner may be liable for injuries resulting from a fire.

 • Patio and Deck Collapses: Homeowners are responsible for ensuring their outdoor structures are safe and well-maintained.
-The owner may be held accountable if a deck collapses due to neglect.
+If a deck collapses due to neglect, the owner may be held accountable.

 • Dog Bites: Dog owners can be held liable for injuries caused by their pets, especially if the dog has a history of aggressive behavior.